sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Configuration Drift:

-: The discrepancy of an targat endpoint's endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
+: The discrepancy of a target endpoint's endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
 Configuration drift exists for both hardware components and software components.
 Typically, the frequency and scale of configuration drift of software components is significantly higher than the configuration drift of hardware components.

 Consumer: